romqrq/Vroom/README.md

   - The indicator was chosen to mimic notification icons users are used to seeing in online shops and social media etc.

-  - The yellow color was chosen because it contrasts well with the black background of the navbar and draws the eye.
+  - The yellow color was chosen because it contrasts well with the **Eerie Black** background of the navbar and draws the eye.

   - The shopping cart counter works even for a user who is not logged in.
 This is because all the information about which products the user has added to their cart is stored in their session data.
 This makes it possible for a new user to add things to their cart before being asked to log in or register.